suitwoonsui/SuiTwoShooter/docs/sui-integration/IMPLEMENTATION_ROADMAP.md

   - `game.currentTier`
   - `game.enemiesDefeated` (new)
   - `game.bossTiers` (new)

+**Completion Notes:**
+- ✅ `enemiesDefeated` counter added and increments when enemies are destroyed in `checkProjectileEnemyCollision()`
+- ✅ `bossTiers` array added and populated when bosses are defeated
+- ✅ Both stats initialized in game object and reset in `restart()` function
+- ✅ All stats verified on game over screen display
+- ✅ Stats also displayed in real-time desktop gameplay stats panel

 **Why First:**
 - ✅ **Quickest task** (1-2 hours vs 2-6 hours for others)